 Where the primary tax assessed on the last reassessment is less than the primary tax assessed on the original assessment but more than the primary tax assessed on an earlier reassessment—difference between the primary tax assessed on the last reassessment and the lowest primary tax assessed on an earlier reassessment

-The taxpayer’s non-compliance with their obligations, or the need for a tax reassessment, was due to circumstances beyond the taxpayer’s control.
-A taxpayer’s mere financial incapacity to pay their liability for tax does not constitute circumstances beyond the taxpayer’s control.
+The taxpayer’s non-compliance with their obligations, or the need for a tax reassessment, was due to circumstances beyond their control.
+A taxpayer’s mere financial incapacity to pay their liability for tax does not constitute circumstances beyond their control.

-The taxpayer has taken reasonable care to determine their liability for tax and meet their obligations under the tax laws and has not intentionally disregarded or avoided the tax laws.
-When determining if a taxpayer took ‘reasonable care’, the Commissioner has regard to whether the taxpayer, in appropriate circumstances:
+The taxpayer has taken reasonable care to determine their liability for tax and meet their obligations under the tax laws, and has not intentionally disregarded or avoided the tax laws.
+When determining if a taxpayer took ‘reasonable care’, the Commissioner considers whether the taxpayer, in appropriate circumstances: